derivexyz/v1-core/docs/contracts/poolhedger.md

 ### Function `hedgeDelta() external`

-Retreives the netDelta from the OptionGreekCache and updates the hedge position.
+Retrieves the netDelta from the OptionGreekCache and updates the hedge position.

 ### Function `_hedgeDelta(int256 expectedHedge) internal`

+Updates the hedge position.
+This may need to be called several times as it will only do one step at a time

+I.e. to go from a long position to asho

+#### Parameters:

+- `expectedHedge`: The expected final hedge value.

-### Function `updatePosition(struct LyraGlobals.ExchangeGlobals exchangeGlobals, uint256 longBalance, uint256 shortBalance, uint256 collateral, int256 expectedHedge) → int256 internal`
+### Function `updatePosition(struct ILyraGlobals.ExchangeGlobals exchangeGlobals, uint256 longBalance, uint256 shortBalance, uint256 collateral, int256 expectedHedge) → int256 internal`

 Updates the hedge contract based off a new netDelta.